Elizabeth A. Cecil

-Since Elizabeth’s research relies heavily on the synthesis of primary sources, both textual and material, her research agenda is philologically and archeologically grounded and defined by a rigorous program of field research.
-She has conducted fieldwork across South and Southeast Asia (India, Nepal, Cambodia, Thailand, Laos, and Vietnam) and cultivated multiple sub-specializations in the material cultures of these regions: epigraphy, landscape archeology, and traditions of temple architecture and iconography.
-Elizabeth’s textual scholarship focuses on inscriptions and Sanskrit narrative literature—particularly the genres of purāṇa and māhātmya—concerned with communicating religious identities and mapping sacred topography.
-In conceptualizing her work, she draws on phenomenological approaches to place and landscape, theorizes alternative archives, considers the social lives of images and objects, and explores the ways in which monuments and built landscapes were designed strategically to materialize political aspirations and religious ideologies.
+Since Elizabeth’s research relies on the synthesis of primary sources, both textual and material, her research agenda is philologically and archeologically grounded and defined by a rigorous program of field research.
+She has conducted fieldwork across South and Southeast Asia (India, Nepal, Cambodia, Thailand, Laos, Vietnam, and Java) and cultivated multiple sub-specializations in the material cultures of these regions.
+Her textual scholarship focuses on Sanskrit inscriptions and narrative literature—particularly the genres of purāṇa and māhātmya—concerned with communicating religious identities and mapping sacred geography.